WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 This release includes:

 * **SQLite stability** - Big stability improvements when using SQLite in more complex applications
-* **REST stability** - We've also improved REST stability in resource intensive apps
+* **System stability** - Fixed an edge-case MPU configuration bug that caused application crashes in very specific instances
 * **GitGub repo organization** - We've made it easier to view and contribute to Meadow by adding Meadow.Linux to the Meadow.Core repo

 ## Updating to RC-2.1